 After our initial introductions we began to meet with, interview, and survey individual entrepreneurs working out of Hive CoLab.
+We have compiled some examples of our interviews in Appendix B.

 The team continued to meet with and interview entrepreneurs at Hive CoLab during the morning.